tylerwolff/jquery-fixr/README.md

 jQuery Fixr
 ===========

 A basic, no-frills plugin to make elements fixed as you scroll down a page.
+Other than making elements fixed, this plugin also does some useful things for you behind the scenes.
+It creates proper vertical spacing for your fixed element so there's no jump in the body content when it's positioning changes.
+It toggles a class on your fixed element depending on state.
+In addition, it manually sets the width of your element to its current width so that you don't have to do it manually everytime (useful for responsive sites).

 ## How to use
 Include jQuery and the plugin file